Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Global Gauge Symmetries as the Physical Gauge Group

 Note that, on a trivializable principal bundle, the {\it subgroup of $\mathcal{G}$ that consists only of global gauge transformations} can be identified with (i.e.~is isomorphic to) the structure group $G$.
 However, it is only in the Abelian case that the action of the global gauge group can literally be viewed as the free and transitive right action of $G$ on $P$.\endnote{A gauge transformation is a bundle automorphism, but in the non-Abelian case the free and transitive group action of $G$ on $P$ need not actually yield bundle automorphisms.
 To see this, take $h_1,h_2\in G$ that do not commute and consider the map $f\colon P\to P$ given by $p\mapsto p h_1$.
 Then we have $f(p h_2)=(p h_2)h_1=p(h_2h_1)\neq p(h_1h_2)=f(p)h_2$.}

 (2)~~{\it Interpretative aspects of gauge symmetries. }We will now clarify, in general terms, why global gauge transformations are physical.
-For they are a subgroup of the total gauge group $\mathcal{G}$, and so one might naively think that, if the transformations in $\mathcal{G}$ are unphysical, mathematical redundancies, then so are the global gauge transformations (and this point seems to be close to the view (ii) of the Higgs mechanism that we discussed in Section \ref{intro}).
+For they are a subgroup of the total gauge group $\mathcal{G}$, and so one might naively think that, if the transformations in $\mathcal{G}$ are unphysical, mathematical redundancies, then so are the global gauge transformations (and this point is close to the view (ii) of the Higgs mechanism that we discussed in Section \ref{intro}).
 However, it not true that the whole gauge group $\mathcal{G}$ is unphysical.
-For it has been shown that the subgroup of global gauge transformations {\it is} physical.
+For it has been shown that, in the presence of boundaries, the subgroup of global gauge transformations {\it is} physical.
 This is the upshot of the constrained Hamiltonian analysis, which provides a formal correlate of the meaning of `gauge' in the sense of `redundant', which constrasts with the `formal' characterisation of `gauge' as follows (see \autocite{tehGalileoGaugeUnderstanding2016}):

 \textit{Redundant}: A gauge transformation of the fields that has no physical effect, i.e.~it does not lead to distinct empirical predictions.

 \textit{Formal}: A gauge transformation as defined in mathematical terms, i.e.~an element of the gauge group $\mathcal{G}\cong C^\infty(M,G)$ (where $M$ is spacetime and $G$ is a compact matrix Lie group) that acts on the fields.